0xNineteen/blog.md/contents/sol-rpcs/index.md

 impl LeaderSchedule {
     pub fn new(
       ids_and_stakes: &[(Pubkey, u64)], // staked SOL amount for the nodes
+      // note: each node is identified by its unique publickey
       seed: [u8; 32], // random seed
       len: u64,  // number of slots
       repeat: u64 // keep the same leader for `repeat` number of slots